riceissa/ea-forum-reader/tutorial.md

    (which mainly controls how the results are sorted).
 5. Pass in parameters for that view using keys in the `terms` block
 6. Start a `results` block, and select the fields you want to see for the results.
+   (If you don't select any fields, it will default to all fields, so you can do that once and delete the fields you don't need.)

 # Examples